Chalarangelo/furl/docs/pages/design/a_typography.md

 ### Fonts

-Furl relies upon a 3-font system to provide a great user experience, well-tailored for any type of device and content.
+**furl** relies upon a 3-font system to provide a great user experience, well-tailored for any type of device and content.
 Apart from customizable fonts, a native font stack is used as a fallback.

 <table>
   <caption>Font variables</caption>